wangmengning/MobilityForCO2Prediction/README.md

 The mobility data in Italy, the U.S., and Mexico are open-source and accessible through the following links.
 * **Italy** -Mobility data for Italy, spanning from January 18 to June 26, 2020, encompasses aggregated origin-destination movements between different Italian provinces.
 The dataset is available at <https://data.humdata.org/dataset/covid-19-mobility-italy>.
 * **the U.S.** - Mobility data for the U.S., spanning from January 1 to February 15, 2020, offers valuable insights into population movement patterns at the county and state levels.
 The datasets are accessible at <https://github.com/GeoDS/COVID19USFlows>.
-* **Mexico** - Mobility data for Mexic, depicting travel patterns between municipalities in Mexico, this dataset covers the period from January 1 to December 31, 2020, available at <https://osf.io/42xqz/>.
+* **Mexico** - Mobility data for Mexico, depicting travel patterns between municipalities in Mexico, this dataset covers the period from January 1 to December 31, 2020, available at <https://osf.io/42xqz/>.

 ## 3. Correlation
 This module presents the correlation analysis between human mobility and CO<sub>2</sub> emissions.